JuliaPhysics/RadiationSpectra.jl/docs/src/man/fitting.md

 nothing # hide
 ```

-### 4. Performe the Fit
+### 4. Perform the Fit

-Now we are ready to performe the fit.
+Now we are ready to perform the fit.
 The syntax follows the syntax of the `fit` function of
 [StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl) and
 [Distributions.jl](https://github.com/JuliaStats/Distributions.jl):
 `fit(::Type{Model}, data)::Model`.
-Here, the Model will by our just defined model `CustomSpectrumDensity` and the data will be the histogrom `h_sub`.
+Here, the Model will by our just defined model `CustomSpectrumDensity` and the data will be the histogram `h_sub`.
 Also the initial guess and bounds have to be parsed as additional arguments:

 ```@example fitting_hist